-Anthony Albanese: The challenger vying to be Australia's PM
+Australia election: Anthony Albanese leads Labor to Australian election victory

 - Published

-If Australian Prime Minister Scott Morrison loses a general election on 21 May, his rival Anthony Albanese will form the first Labor government in almost a decade.
+Anthony Albanese is set to become Australia's next prime minister after leading the Labor Party to its first election victory in almost a decade.

-One of Australia's longest-serving politicians, Mr Albanese has promised voters "renewal, not revolution" as he seeks to oust the conservative Liberal-National coalition.
+One of the country's longest-serving politicians, he promised voters "safe change" as he worked to kick out the conservative Liberal-National coalition which has been in power since 2013.

-His time as opposition leader has been dominated by Covid-19 and questions over whether he has cut through to voters.

-But Mr Albanese has also sought to capitalise on Mr Morrison's pandemic response and perceived unpopularity.

-Meanwhile, he's staging what is widely seen as a "small target" campaign - keeping policies modest so they're harder to criticise and pressure remains on the incumbent.

-Although opinion polls were proven unreliable at the last election, they currently show Mr Albanese is slightly favoured to win.
+Where ousted Prime Minister Scott Morrison is a self-described "bulldozer", Mr Albanese vows to be a "builder".

+After the pandemic, which saw Australian states cut off from each other and cities splintered by strict lockdowns, fostering unity is a top priority for the new leader.

+"I want to bring Australians together.
+I want to seek our common purpose and promote unity and optimism, not fear and division," he said in a victory speech on Saturday night.

-So who is 'Albo'?
+So who is Albo?

 Mr Albanese has earned a reputation as a defender of Australia's free healthcare system, an advocate for the LGBT community, a republican, and a passionate rugby league fan.

-The 59-year-old - nicknamed "Albo" - was raised in social housing by a single mother on a disability pension.
+The 59-year-old - nicknamed Albo - was raised in social housing by a single mother on a disability pension.
 He has often cited his upbringing as the foundation for his progressive beliefs.

 Mr Albanese believed his father had died before he was born, but as a teenager he learned his mother had in fact fallen pregnant to a married man - who was very likely still alive - while travelling in Europe.

-Three decades later, he tracked down Carlo Albanese, flying to Italy to meet him and his half-siblings.
+Three decades later he tracked down Carlo Albanese, flying to Italy to meet his father for the first time, and his half-siblings.

-Mr Albanese said his mother, Maryanne Ellery, was determined he had opportunities that she never did.
+Mr Albanese said his mother, Maryanne Ellery, was determined to ensure he had opportunities that she never did.
 With her support, he became the first in his family to finish school and go to university.

 He has said creating a better world for his own son, Nathan, is the inspiration behind his public life.
-Mr Albanese separated from his wife of 19 years in 2019 but is joined by partner Jodie Haydon on the campaign trail.
+Mr Albanese separated from his wife of 19 years in 2019 but partner Jodie Haydon joined him on the campaign trail.

 MP for 25 years

-Active in the Labor Party from a young age, Mr Albanese worked in both federal and state politics before he was elected, on his 33rd birthday, to an inner-city Sydney seat in 1996.
+He worked in both federal and state politics before he was elected on his 33rd birthday to an inner-city Sydney seat in 1996.

-But it would be a decade before he got a taste of governing.

 In 2007, when Labor swept to power under Kevin Rudd, Mr Albanese became the minister for infrastructure and transport.